Dental Implants - Palm Beach Gardens, FL

-For many of our patients, they take advantage of third-party financing options like CareCredit® financing.
+For many of our patients, we can help keep dental implants in Palm Beach Gardens more affordable by recommending third-party financing options like CareCredit® financing.
 CareCredit is a credit card that can be used at many healthcare providers, including dentists.
 This makes it a fantastic option for those with less-than-ideal credit scores, which are often approved by CareCredit.
 They make it easy to obtain detailed payment plans that are more manageable in a fixed monthly budget.

 Dental Implants Aftercare Instructions

 After your dental implants are placed, it is crucial that you practice proper aftercare to keep them healthy.
 Moving forward, our dedicated and knowledgeable team of oral surgeons will provide guidance as you complete this process.
 This includes educating you on how to keep your implants healthy for decades to come.
 If you’re looking for ways to brush up on your aftercare ahead of treatment, take a look at our office’s many precautionary tips!

 Our team understands better than most that there is a lot to know when it comes to dental implants, so if you have questions, don’t worry, we’re prepared to answer them!
 You’re welcome to give our team a call anytime, but first, we recommend reading over our answers below to some of the most popular implant-related questions we receive every day.